Dales Pony: Health

+Breed history

 Horses have been present and used in the Dales area from early times.
 Horse remains dating to Roman times were found in the Ribchester area of the Dales, during North Pennines Archaeology's excavations at land behind the Black Bull Inn in 2009.
 The Romans themselves named an ancient British tribe to the east of the Pennines the Gabrantovici, or 'horse-riding warriors'.
 The history of the modern Dales Pony is strongly linked to the history of lead mining in the Dales area of England, which stretches from the Derbyshire peaks to the Scottish borders.
 Lead has been mined in this area since Roman times, and Richard Scrope, then Chancellor of England, owned lead mines at Wensleydale in the 14th century.
 Iron ore, fuel for smelting, and finished lead were all carried on pack ponies, with each pony carrying up to 240 lb at a time.
 Pack pony trains of up to 20 ponies worked 'loose' (not led), under the supervision of one mounted train leader.

 The modern Dales Pony is descended from a number of breeds, with the original working ponies being bred by crossing the Scottish Galloway pony with native Pennine pony mares in the Dales area in the late 1600s.
 A century later Norfolk Cob bloodlines were brought into the breed, which traced back to the Darley Arabian, and most ponies today have pedigrees which can trace back directly to this influential horse (one of the foundation sires of the modern Thoroughbred).
 Clydesdale, Norfolk Trotter, and Yorkshire Roadster blood was added to improve the trotting ability of the Dales.
 The bloodline of the Welsh Cob stallion Comet was also added during the 19th century to increase the size of the ponies, leaving a lasting resemblance between the two breeds.
 With their agility, power and speed, the Dales had great success in trotting races of the 18th century and were also used in organised hunts.
 The Fell pony continued to intermingle with the Dales into the early 20th century.
 In 1912, Dalesman was chosen as a Fell premium stallion by the Board of Agriculture.
 In 1924, he was re-registered as a Dales Pony.